-The fox is a very interesting creature in terms of symbolism; it carries significance in a number of cultures, and the nature of it's symbolic meaning varies widely, both between cultures and within cultures.
-While some of its associations are quite well known, the fox also represents concepts that may not be obvious to the causal observer.
+The fox carries important meaning in a number of cultures, and the nature of its symbolism varies quite widely, both between cultures and sometimes within them.
+While some of these meanings are quite well known, the fox also possesses a number of less obvious associations.

 In Western culture, the fox has a widespread reputation for cunning, deceit, and trickery.
 In Christianity, these qualities gave foxes an association with the Devil.
 Such associations have also given rise to a number of linguistic phenomena; expressions like “sly as a fox” or “foxy lady”, the latter carrying overtones of a seductress, have all cemented the fox’s reputation as a malicious trickster.

 It is important to remember, however, that symbolic meanings are rarely as “cut and dry” as this, and there exists a more positive spin on the fox’s seemingly unwholesome nature.
 Since they were believed to be guardians of grape vines, foxes were one of the totemic animals of Dionysus, the Greek god of wine.
 During the European Middle Ages, there existed a literary character known as Reynard the Fox, who appeared in a number of popular stories that broadly satirized contemporary society.
 Although Reynard embodied many of the amoral qualities attributed to his species, he was able to use those qualities to outwit and defeat his mentally slow adversaries, demonstrating that cleverness can be just as important as strength when fighting an opponent.